Israel plans to take over Gaza City to pressure Hamas. Worries rise for civilians and hostages

 Before Israel's Security Cabinet approved the plan to take over Gaza City, Prime Minister Benjamin Netanyahu had outlined more sweeping plans Thursday in an interview with Fox News, saying Israel planned to take control of all of Gaza.
 Israel already controls around three-quarters of the territory.

-Hamas rejected Israel’s plans in a statement.
-“Expanding of aggression against our Palestinian people will not be a walk in the park,” the group said.
+Hamas rejected Israel’s plans.
+“Expanding of aggression against our Palestinian people will not be a walk in the park,” the group said in a statement.

 Netanyahu had signaled plans for even broader war

-An expanded offensive could widen discord between Israel and international powers, which have stepped up criticism of the war amid mounting shock over media reports showing starvation.
+International powers, including Israeli allies, have stepped up criticism of the war amid mounting shock over media reports showing starvation.

-Britain urged Israel to reconsider, and Germany said it would not authorize the export of military equipment that could be used in Gaza until further notice.
+Germany said Friday it would not authorize the export of military equipment that could be used in Gaza until further notice.

-“The even harsher military action by the Israeli army in the Gaza Strip, approved by the Israeli Cabinet last night, makes it increasingly difficult for the German government to see how these goals will be achieved,” Chancellor Friedrich Merz said.

-Tensions could rise further if Netanyahu follows through on the more sweeping plans to take control of the entire territory, two decades after Israel’s unilateral withdrawal from the strip.
+Tensions could rise further if Netanyahu follows through on the more sweeping plans to take control of the entire territory, two decades after Israel’s unilateral withdrawal.

 Asked in the interview with Fox News ahead of the Security Cabinet meeting if Israel would “take control of all of Gaza,” Netanyahu replied: “We intend to, in order to assure our security, remove Hamas there.”
 He added that Israel did not intend to “keep it.”

-Israel's new plan stopped short of that, and may be aimed in part at pressuring Hamas to accept a ceasefire on Israel's terms.
+Israel's new plan may be aimed in part at pressuring Hamas to accept a ceasefire on Israel's terms.

 It may also reflect the reservations of Israel’s military chief of staff, Lt.
 Gen. Eyal Zamir, who reportedly warned that expanding operations would endanger the remaining 20 or so living hostages held by Hamas and further strain Israel’s army after nearly two years of regional wars.